Details concerning accessibility can be found here can be found here

 The guide will run perfectly well without service worker being installed providing a network connection to the internet is maintained.

-Service workers support is available in the latest version of the following browsers - Google Chrome, Chrome for Android, Mozilla Firefox, Samsung Internet, Opera, Microsoft Edge, Apple Safari (OSX and iOS from version 11.3), UC Browser for Android, Android WebView.
+Service workers support is available in the latest version of the following browsers - Google Chrome, Chrome for Android, Mozilla Firefox, Samsung Internet, Opera, Microsoft Edge, Apple Safari OSX, Apple Safari iOS from version 11.3 (fully implemented with auto updating from iOS 12.2), UC Browser for Android, Android WebView.
 It is expected more mobile browsers will soon also be supporting the technology - see Is service worker ready?

 Our standard licence is based on usage by an individual on all his or her devices.
 In other words the licence permits a single person to access the eGuide on a desktop as well as a smart phone or tablet.